 Yes.
 The waiting times are much longer in some areas than in others.

 Some allocation zones are called “high demand” zones because the demand for housing in these zones is greater than the number of properties that become available.
-If you select a high demand zone, you may be asked to select another zone that has shorter waiting times.
+If you select a high demand zone, you may be asked to provide additional information to determine your need to reside in that zone or you may be asked to select another zone that has shorter waiting times.

 Can I change my selection?

 Yes.
-If you are approved for wait-turn housing, you can change your selection at any time until we offer you accommodation.
-If you wish to change your allocation zone, you can complete the change of circumstances form.
+If you are approved for wait turn housing, you can change your allocation zone at any time until you accept an offer of accommodation.
+If you wish to change your allocation zone you must advise your local office in writing.